Hu7ein/Compose-Automation/README.md

 all required JAR files are uploaded in the repo

-Test details
+Test details:
-test window is opened
+test window is opened,
-user is logged in to gmail
+user is logged in to gmail,
-compose window is being opened recipients are added subject is added body is added mail is being sent test window is closed
+compose window is being opened, recipients are added, subject is added, body is added, mail is being sent, test window is closed.